As we drive towards the Indian Ocean, the giant ‘Matuki’ palm tree roofing of the Essque Zalu Zanzibar Resort and Spa Grand Hall blocks the sky.

 We had a great time, and Explorason loved all the spices we used.
-That was his favourite part he tells me, just taking in the aroma of all the spices.
+That was his favorite part he tells me, just taking in the aroma of all the spices.

 After all, this IS known as the SPICE ISLAND.

-It was quite ‘hands-on’ and we were able to eat what we cooked afterwards too.
+It was quite ‘hands-on’ and we were able to eat what we cooked afterward too.

-I also love the fact we could take our recipes with us afterwards.
+I also love the fact we could take our recipes with us afterward.

-The presentation was pretty great – simple but effective, and very traditionally African with banana leaves, coconut wood slabs and clay pots.
+The presentation was pretty great – simple but effective, and very traditional African with banana leaves, coconut wood slabs, and clay pots.

 Our Last Night